Pharmacy Technician Programs in Phoenix, AZ

 In Arizona there are several pharmacy technician training programs that meet all the required standards for interested parties to choose from.
 We'll look at those in more detail in a moment, but first we'll look at just why you might want to become a pharmacy technician in Phoenix, Arizona in the first place.

 Salary and Job Outlook in Phoenix

 Once little more than a small town in the desert, Phoenix, Arizona is now one of the fastest growing smaller cities in the US, with more than 1.6 million people from across a wide range of demographics.

-Of those people, according to the Bureau of Labor Statistics, in 2019, 6270 were working as registered pharmacy technicians, or more than 75% of the 8900 people registered as such across the state.
 Demand for their services is particularly high as the number of pharmacy facilities in the Phoenix area, including non-traditional pharmacies like medical marijuana dispensaries - is continuing to grow.

 Pharmacy Technician Schools in Phoenix